Le Chêne des Trabucayres.

 Thirteen men left Las Illas for Gerona.
 Three days later, as the coach crossed woodland between Gerona and Tordera, the bandits attacked.

 They forced the passengers out of the coach, and made them sit in a circle on the ground, where they were terrorised and robbed.

 Three men were then chosen as hostages.
 One died on the two day return walk which followed, another was shot when he tried to escape.

 The bandits split up, one group heading for Coustouges, the other, along with the remaining hostage, took refuge in the ‘grotto de Bassagoda’ near Las Illas.

-From this cave, Jean Massot, 16 years old hostage, wrote letters to his mother asking her to pay 65,000 francs ransom, a sum which she was unable to pay.
+From this cave, Jean Massot, the 16 years old hostage, wrote letters to his mother asking her to pay 65,000 francs ransom, a sum which she was unable to pay.

 In the meantime, an attack was planned by the law, to capture the bandits.
 Warned by “Nas Ratat”, trader in stolen goods, they decided to flee to the Mas de l’Aloy in Corsavy.
 Before leaving, they killed their prisoner and cut off his ears.

 On May 5th, gendarmes and customs officials surrounded the Mas de l’Aloy, captured the bandits and escorted them to Céret prison, then to Sainte Claire in Perpignan, where the trial lasted a year.
 Used in evidence against them were the ears of the young hostage, found at the Mas de l’Aloy.

 Some were sentenced to hard labour or imprisonment, others to death.